-Overall, the site is being redeveloped such that the impervious area under proposed conditions will be less that existing conditions.
+Overall, the site is being redeveloped such that the increase in impervious area under proposed conditions will be minimal in comparison with existing conditions as the site is redeveloped.
 As such, stormwater recharge has been provided to the maximum extent practicable.
-The reduction of impervious surfaces will in itself improve recharge characteristics of the site, but an underground stormwater chamber system has been designed in the parking lot area to provide additional recharge.
 Recharge Volume (Appendix E) has been calculated based on the amount of impervious area contributing runoff to the underground chambers.
+The recharge rate for the site was determined based on the soil type at the site as determined by test pits and borings (Appendix C).
+Logs B-5-L, TP-5 and TP-6 indicate the consistent presence of a "sand and gravel" in the area where the underground infiltration chambers are proposed.